 - This roast can be done in 6½ hours, but can also be in there up to 10 if need be.

 - If you are able, stir at least once or twice during the cooking time.

-- I also like to add a good hunk of butter at the end of the cooking tim, about half a stick.
+- I also like to add a good hunk of butter at the end of the cooking time, about half a stick.

 - Once the roast is done, scoop out the pieces of meat into a large bowl.
 Using two forks pull the meat apart until it is all shredded.

-- This recipe can serve 8-12 people.
-I like to put half in the freezer for a second meal in the future!
+- I like to put half in the freezer for a second meal in the future!